fuzzygroup/blog/_posts/2019-09-01-a-python-and-data-science-tooling-vocabulary-for-a-rubyist.md

 A lot of this is the names of libraries and tools because learning any language isn't just the language, it is the constellation of stuff that make it useful for a given task.
 The focus here is clearly on scientific computing and machine learning.

+You should also likely see [Python Glossary](https://www.pythonforbeginners.com/cheatsheet/python-glossary).

 # A
 * **Anaconda** - A packaged distribution of Python and R aimed at Data Science.
 [More...](https://www.anaconda.com/distribution/
 #download-section).
 Includes multiple bits of tooling such as Jupyter.
+*** Anaconda Cloud** - A platform for sharing notebooks and packages.

 # B
 * **Bokeh** - Bokeh is an interactive visualization library that targets modern web browsers for presentation.
 [More...](https://bokeh.pydata.org/en/latest/index.html)